More people choose early retirement.

 I have heard many people say that retirement is a time to relax.
 I disagree.
 Retirement is a time to stay strong and keep working.
 If we are not healthy when we retire, we will not be able to enjoy our retirement as much as we want.

 You can stay strong and healthy after retirement by working out every day.
-You can start with a short walk and then work out for about an hour.
-You can try to be as active as you can because exercise keeps your body and brain sharp.
+You can start with a short walk or work out for about an hour.
+You can be as active as possible because exercise keeps your body and brain sharp.

-My hope for this article is that it can help you to start working out and maintain a healthy lifestyle.
-If you are planning on retiring from your job, then you have a lot of time on your hands.
+It is always early enough to start working out and maintaining a healthy lifestyle.
+If you plan on retiring from your job, you have a lot of time on your hands.

 Hiking is one of the best ways to stay strong in retirement.